Esri/arcgis-webpack-plugin/README.md

 ```

 Please note, we have tested the `@arcgis/webpack-plugin` with numerous other plugins, but cannot guarantee that other webpack plugins may not cause some unexpected behavior.

+## Authentication

+When using secured services in your application, please be sure to use [OAuth as described in this sample](https://developers.arcgis.com/javascript/latest/sample-code/identity-oauth-basic/index.html) when using the `@arcgis/webpack-plugin`.
+If you do not use OAuth and do not provide an `oauth-callback.html` page as provided [here](https://github.com/Esri/jsapi-resources/tree/master/oauth), your application will fall back to the [IdentityManager dialog](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-IdentityManager.html) which will not work correctly in an application built with webpack.

 # Sample Applications